lucianodasilva/treemake/README.md

 All targets are named by their immediately containing folder.

-Target folder self configure by following a small set of folder management rules to infer properties about themselves.
+Target folder self configure by following a small set of sub folder management rules to infer properties about themselves.

+The supported meaningful subfolders are as follows:

 ### **[include]**
 Include folders are interpreted as containing header files mean to be exported to consuming targets.